 "I was thinking of getting a job over at Union Steel.
 I know a lot of the guys working at that mill.
 It's hard labor, but at least it's honest work."

 An idea struck Henry then, and he blurted it out before he could contain himself.
 "What if you come and play for the Pioneers instead?"

 "What?"
 Willy said, a look of doubt in his eyes.
 "Seriously, Henry?"

 "Well, why couldn't you?"
 Henry's heart started racing at the possibility.
 Having another colored player, not to mention a good friend, in the locker room would make things more bearable.

 Willy chuckled.
 "They already have one Negro player.
 I doubt they're itching to sign a second."

 "You're a fine baseball player," Henry said.
 "We should at least try.
 I could talk to Mr. Bell and see if there's a spot for you."

 "Stop it, Henry.
 That's a dumber idea than the time when we were kids, and you tried to train that stray bulldog to dance and charge everyone a quarter to watch."

 Henry snickered.
 "That was a pretty silly idea.
-But it almost worked."
+But it worked.
+We made over three bucks."

 "Yeah, until that dog got angry and scratched your arm up good."